Can You Use a Tennis Racket for Padel 2025?

 What Happens If You Use a Tennis Racket in a Padel Game?

-Using a tennis racket in a padel match might seem like a fun experiment, but in reality, it creates major gameplay issues that can make the experience frustrating and ineffective.
+Using a tennis racket in a padel match might seem like a fun experiment, but it creates major gameplay issues that can make the experience frustrating and ineffective.
 The weight, size, and design differences significantly impact movement, shot execution, and overall performance.

 1. Difficulty Controlling the Ball